Tips for each level in New World Fishing

 If you didn't want to read all of the above, that's okay.
 Here is the key information, summarized:

-• You have to fishing at great depths for move up the ranks more quickly.
+• You have to fishing at great depths to move up the ranks more quickly.

-• You have to use baits for move up the ranks fasterbut only for reasons of efficiency.
+• You have to use baits to move up the ranks fasterbut only for reasons of efficiency.

-• The deeper depths are more conducive to rare fish, which means you'll rank faster and probably earn more money fishing.
+• The deeper depths are more conducive to rare fish, which means you will rank faster and likely earn more money from fishing.

-• Your does not seem to have any impact on quality. of the fish you catch.
+• Your fishing level does not appear to have an impact on quality of the fish you catch.

-• I've tested it all at very shallow, shallow and deep depths in fresh water of the Broad Fishing Hotspot, using Firefly bait and no baitwhile using free fishing line that Master Fisher Michael Shield gives you for everything you need to keep data consistent.
-I have avoided the hotspot of the lake to ensure that the tests would also be suitable for other locations (the hotspot is in shallow water here, but it probably won't always be in shallow water).
+• I tested all of this. at very shallow, shallow, and deep depths in freshwater of the Broad Fishing Hotspot, using Firefly bait and no baitwhile using free fishing line that Master Fisher Michael Shield gives you for everything you need to keep data consistent.
+I have avoided the "hotspot" of the lake to ensure that the tests would also be suitable for other locations (the hotspot is in shallow water here, but it will probably not always be in shallow water).

 Source : https://diamondlobby.com/new-world/fishing-guide-level-up-fast/